 For most, keeping your fat intake around 20% to 30% of your calories will support good health and provide an ideal macro ratio for fat loss.

-Your perfect macronutrient goals can depend on your individual goals, fitness level, age, health, genetics, and much more.
+Your perfect macros can depend on your individual goals, activity level, age, health, genetics, and much more.

 For weight loss purposes, a moderate-fat (20% to 30% of calories), moderate carb (30% to 40% of calories), and a high protein diet (25% to 35% of calories) tend to work for most people.